 The most unusual side effect thus far stems from having a urinary tract that is constantly flooded with excreted glucose.
 As many as 20 percent of women given canagliflozin develop fungal or bacterial genital infections, said Biegelsen.

 The FDA has been tough on diabetes drugs since Avandia, from London-based GlaxoSmithKline Plc (GSK), was linked to heart attacks in 2007, and subsequent studies showed blood sugar control medicines may have harmful effects.
 Dapagliflozin, a drug from New York-based Bristol-Myers Squibb Co.
-(BMY) and London- based AstraZeneca Plc (AZN) that works the same way as the J&J drug, failed to win U.S. approval because of concerns about bladder and breast cancer.
+(BMY:US) and London- based AstraZeneca Plc (AZN) that works the same way as the J&J drug, failed to win U.S. approval because of concerns about bladder and breast cancer.

 The data on J&J’s drug shows no signs of cancer, Biegelsen wrote in a May 31 note to investors.